 Many individuals who joined Rotary were afraid to speak in public.
-Rotary develops confidence and skill in public communication and the opportunity to practise and perfect these skills.
+Rotary develops confidence and skill in public communication and the opportunity to practice and perfect these skills.

 9. CITIZENSHIP IN THE WORLD

-Every Rotarian wears a pin that says “Rotary International.”
+Every Rotarian has a pin that says “Rotary International.”
 There are few places on the globe that do not have a Rotary club.
 Every Rotarian is welcome – even encouraged – to attend any of the 32,000 clubs in 200 nations and geographical regions.
-This means instant friends in both one’s own community and in the world community.
+This means instant friends in both our own community and in the world community.

 10. ASSISTANCE WHEN TRAVELLING

-Because there are Rotary clubs everywhere, many a Rotarian in need of a doctor, lawyer, hotel, dentist, advice, etc., while travelling has found assistance through Rotary.
+Because there are Rotary clubs everywhere, Rotarians in need of a doctor, lawyer, hotel, dentist, travel advice, etc., can find assistance through Rotary.